Lufthansa postpones loyalty programme changes until 2022 amid pandemic

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.

 The Lufthansa Miles & More programme has seen some notable changes over the last year, including increased award rates and the removal of hotel transfer options.
-Tuesday, we learned about an additional update coming down the road as of 2021: how you’ll earn elite status.
-The nice thing is that we’re getting over a year’s worth of notice, though whether or not these changes are positive or negative depends on how you typically fly.
+Last year, we learned about an additional update coming down the road: how you’ll earn elite status.
+The coronavirus pandemic delayed those changes, however.

 There’s a lot to unpack here, so let’s dive in.